harryf/inyourfacecomedy/pages/4_perform.md

 Yes... getting up on stage is absolutely terrifying.
 And yes... when you make people laugh, it feels fantastic!

-## Requesting your First Spot
+## Getting your First Spot

-- The best show to try comedy on is the [Open Mic at Dali's](/shows/open-mic)
+- The best IN YOUR FACE show to try comedy on is the [Open Mic at Dali's](/shows/open-mic)
 - DM [Harry on Instagram](https://www.instagram.com/harryf.cks/) ( or via [@inyourfacecomedy](https://www.instagram.com/inyourfacecomedy/) ) and he'll get you setup

 Normally comedians request a "spot" by posting in the discussion on [IN YOUR FACE events on Facebook](https://www.facebook.com/inyourfacecomedy/events/).
 There's also a WhatsApp group with lots of other comedians, where you can join to get notified early of upcoming events (ask Harry for an invite).

+### Where else can I get spots?

+Have a look at [this list of Swiss Stand-Up Comedy Shows](https://docs.google.com/spreadsheets/d/1hhZ_SN9Sp3ormM74Vuu20dyYFdp7qNiGbgf8wZ9KGyA/edit?usp=sharing).
+In Zürich talk to [Ahmet with Comedy Night Zürich](https://www.instagram.com/ahmetbilgecomedy/), [Chris with Down Under Comedy](https://www.instagram.com/chrisdarwa/) and [Shane with Comedy Kiss](https://www.instagram.com/comedykiss.ch/).

 ## Comedy Tips to get you started